-HVTRS signed a Memorandum of Understanding (MoU) with Quest Alliance to conduct an app-based job-oriented training program for 70 unemployed youth aged from 18 to 35 years.
-The training is being held at SKF Towers in Ramamurthy Nagar, Bangalore and was inaugurated by Mrs. Shantha Krishna Murthy, an excorporator.
-The program consisted of four batches of 18 trainees each, with a duration of 3 months.
-The first two batches started on October 1st, 2022 and ended on December 31st, 2022, with 26 unemployed youth.
-The training was conducted using interactive sessions, group discussions, practical sessions, career guidance, mock interviews, and guest lectures on behavioural skills, along with life skills.
+PVTRS signed a Memorandum of Understanding (MoU) with Quest Alliance to conduct an app-based job-oriented training program for 70 unemployed youth.
+The training is being held at SKF Towers in Ramamurthy Nagar, Bangalore was inaugurated by Mrs. Shantha Krishna Murthy, ex-corporator.
+The program consists of four batches of 18 trainees each, with a duration of 3 months.

 The first two batches started on 1st October 2022 and completed on 31 December 2022 with 26 unemployed youth.

 The methodology is facilitating the session in interactive manner, and group discussion in addition with energizers.
-We also provided them with the practical sessions.
-In addition, we have also provided them a carrier guidance, mock interview sessions, guest lecture on behavioural skills etc. the sessions combined with life skills gave them confident to prepare proper job applications and attend interviews.
+We also provided them with practical sessions.
+In addition, we have also provided them a carrier guidance, mock interview sessions, guest lecture on behavioural skills etc. The sessions combined with life skills which gave them confident to prepare proper job applications and attend interviews.
 Two main tool kits used by the facilitator are: